Bounds and extremal graphs for monitoring edge-geodetic sets in graphs: Graphs of given girth

-Next, we will show that $M$ is indeed an MEG-set of $G$.
-Let $uv$ be an arbitrary edge of $G$.
-Note that, the distance between $u$ (resp., $v$) and the set $M$ is strictly less than $\frac{g-3}{4}$ due to the way we constructed $M$.
-Also, the nearest vertex to $u$ in $M$ and the nearest vertex to $v$ in $M$ are distinct as otherwise it will imply a cycle of length strictly less than $g$, contradicting the girth condition on $G$.
-Therefore, without loss of generality, we may assume that there exists $u'\in M$ such that $d(u, u') \leq \frac{g-3}{4}$ and $d(v, u')>d(u, u')$.
-Moreover, let $v'$ be the vertex of $M$ closest to $v$.
-Let $P_1$ be a shortest path connecting $u'$ and $u$, and $P_2$ be a shortest path connecting $v$ and $v'$.
-Let $P$ be the path obtained by concatenation of the path $P_1$, the edge $uv$, and the path $P_2$.
-Note that the length of $P$ is at most Therefore, $P$ is the unique shortest path connecting $u'$ and $v'$, as otherwise it will imply that $u'v'$ are part of a cycle of length strictly less than $g$, contradicting the girth condition on $G$.
+Let $P_1$ be a shortest path connecting $u'$ and $u$, and $P_2$ be a shortest path connecting $v$ and $v'$ in $G-uv$.
+Let $P$ be the path obtained by concatenating the path $P_1$, the edge $uv$, and the path $P_2$.
+Since neither of $P_1$ nor $P_2$ contains the edge $uv$, $P$ is non-backtracking.
+Note that the length of $P$ is at most Moreover, no vertex can appear twice in $P$ otherwise there is a cycle of length strictly less than $g$ in $G$.
+Therefore, $P$ is the unique shortest path connecting $u'$ and $v'$, as otherwise it will imply that there is a cycle of length strictly less than $g$, contradicting the girth condition on $G$.
 Hence, $u'v'$ monitors the edge $uv$.

 Now we are left with counting the cardinality of $M$.
 For any vertex $u \in M$, let $S_u$ be the set of all vertices that are at distance at most $\ell$ from $u$, where $\ell$ is the biggest integer such that a vertex of $G$ is at distance $\ell$ or less from at most one vertex of $M$.
 Notice that, for any two vertices $u,v \in M$, $S_u \cap S_v = \emptyset$, hence a path connecting $u$ and $v$ will be of length at least $2 \ell+1$.
 As any two vertices of $M$ are at distance at least $\frac{g-3}{4}$ from one another, then